ms/buildtogether.tech/src/delivery.md

     help newcomers orient themselves.

 1. An architectural overview, including a block diagram of the major components and a walkthrough of how it behaves.
-(I prefer the <span i="use-case map">use-case maps</span> introduced in <a section="design"/> for this.)
+(I prefer the [% i "use-case map" %]use-case maps[% /i %] introduced in <a section="design"/> for this.)

 1. An installation guide.

-1. An up-to-date set of <span i="issue tracker!as course
+1. An up-to-date set of [% i "issue tracker!as course deliverable" %]issues[% /i %].
-    deliverable">issues</span>.
 If the work has been done, the issue should be closed; if not, it should describe the state of the bug (or enhancement, or question) well enough for someone to know where to start work.

-Another possible deliverable is a <span i="package!as course deliverable">package</span> that other people can download and install (<a section="design"/>).
+Another possible deliverable is a [% i "package!as course deliverable" %]package[% /i %] that other people can download and install (<a section="design"/>).
 It isn't an either/or choice: every good package has a home page, installation instructions, and so on.